hardcore-study-group/music-shorts/README.md

     ```

  > Make sure the Spotify Client Secret is always kept secret.
 For instance do not save this in your version control system.

-Deploy your project:
- 1. Run `firebase use --add` and choose your Firebase project.
-This will configure the Firebase CLI to use the correct project locally.
- 1. Run `firebase deploy` to effectively deploy the sample.
-The first time the Functions are deployed the process can take several minutes.